[Gandalf is standing on the bridge, in front of the Balrog]

-> Sam: [referring to Gandalf] They should do a bit about his fireworks.
+Sam: [of Gandalf] They should do a bit about his fireworks.
 The finest rockets ever seen burst in colors of blue and green, then after that were silver showers that came falling like a rain of flowers.
 Oh no, that doesn't to them any justice.

-> [the Fellowship is deciding whether to go through Moria, or continue over the mountain]
+[the Fellowship is deciding whether to go through Moria, or continue over the mountain]

 Gandalf: Let the Ring-bearer decide.

 Frodo: We will go through the mines.

 Aragorn: [of Boromir] They will look for his coming from the White Tower.
 But he will not return.

 Frodo: I think we should get off the road

 [feels the Wraith's presence]

 Farmer Maggot: [visibly scared] There's no Bagginses 'round here... they're all up in Hobbiton.